Zsailer/python-for-scientists/docs/_pages/advanced_numerical.rst

 LmFit
 -----

-LmFit is a powerful library for curve-fitting in Python.
-It implements several methods for non-linear least-squares minimization and introduces some very useful classes.
-The LmFit Parameters class offers a clean way of handling model paramters while fitting.
+LmFit is a great tool for non-linear curve fitting.
+It uses SciPy under-the-hood, but offers a better interface.
+Specifically, it offers more control when estimating model parameters.
+If you're going to be fitting complex data in Python, we suggest LmFit.

 To install this library in your Python environment simply run:
 ::